-The rest of the verse concerns the epithets or "names" Indra has and, in part, how he acquires them: maghávan- 'bounteous' in b, vajrín- 'mace-bearer' in c, and $s\bar{u}n\dot{u}h$ (śávasah) 'son (of strength)' in d.
+The rest of the verse concerns the epithets or "names" Indra has and, in part, how he acquires them: maghávan- 'bounteous' in b, vajrín- 'mace-bearer' in c, and sūnúḥ (śávasaḥ) 'son (of strength)' in d.
+Note that the names are all in the nom., though appositional to acc. náma.
+For a parallel see, e.g., X.28.12.
 On Indra's acquisition of a sequence of names, see also VIII.80.
 I take c as containing the predication of the main clause, with the pres. part. upaprayán functioning as the main verb (see I.102.5 above).

-The referent of $t \dot{a} d$ in the first clause is unclear.
-Though it may be $n \ddot{a} m a$, as most tr. think, I'm inclined to take it as an internal reference to the hymn that the poet is presenting to him.
+The referent of tád in the first clause is unclear.
+Though it may be náma, as most tr. think, I'm inclined to take it as an internal reference to the hymn that the poet is presenting to him.

-In d the expected epithet "son of strength" is truncated, lacking the śávasah, but the phonologically and derivationally parallel śrávase that immediately follows $s\bar{u}n\dot{u}h$ would evoke it.
+In d the expected epithet "son of strength" is truncated, lacking the śávasaḥ, but the phonologically and derivationally parallel śrávase that immediately follows sūnúḥ would evoke it.